Jarman–Bell principle: Exceptions

-Refuting the mechanism of the Jarman-Bell principle
+Refuting the mechanism of the Jarman–Bell principle

-Although the pattern of low food quality and body size appears consistent across multiple species, the explanation behind the principle (bigger size allowed better digestion via more retention time) was disputed.
+Although the pattern of low food quality and body size appears consistent across multiple species, the explanation behind the principle (bigger size allowed better digestion via more retention time) has been disputed.

 M. Clauss et al. argues that retention time is not proportional to body mass above 500 grams.
 That is, smaller species (that are above 500 grams but not too large) have been observed to rival larger species in their mean retention time.

 Retention time being proportional to food intake was only observed in non-ruminant animals, not ruminants.
 Clauss et al. suggests that this is due to the diverse adaptations that support the rumen such that the digestive efficiency of ruminants remain consistent and independent of body size and food intake.

 Applications and examples

-In addition to providing evidence for ecological frameworks such as "resource partitioning, competition, habitat use and species packing in environment" and Cope's rule, the Jarman-Bell Principle has been applied to model primate behaviours and explain sexual segregation in ungulates.
+In addition to providing evidence for ecological frameworks such as "resource partitioning, competition, habitat use and species packing in environment" and Cope's rule, the Jarman–Bell Principle has been applied to model primate behaviours and explain sexual segregation in ungulates.

 Sexual segregation in polygynous ungulates

-Sexual segregation in Soay sheep (Ovis aries) have been observed.
+Sexual segregation in Soay sheep (Ovis aries) has been observed.
 Soay sheep are polygynous in nature; males have multiple partners (opposed to polygynandry).
-Two main hypothesis were proposed to help explain the observed phenomena.
+Two main hypotheses have been proposed to explain the observed phenomena.